 It's time to work off the estimated six billion calories you've consumed over the festive period by going for an (admittedly chilly) dip in the sea.
 Thousands of us take part in Christmas, Boxing Day and New Year charity swims all over Wales.
 We can't promise it won't be a bit nippy.
 But it will be a lot of fun.

 Porthcawl Christmas Day Swim

 This annual splash was dreamt up in 1965 by a couple of members of the local Chamber of Trade.
 The plan was for one of them (dressed as Coco the Clown) to push his colleague (dressed as Father Christmas) off the pier.
 The locals enjoyed the spectacle, and now 1,000+ swimmers take part, raising thousands for local charities.
 Fancy dress is still a popular sartorial option.

 When: 25 December, 10.30am registration, 11.45am dip

-Find out more about the Porthcawl Christmas Day Swim Facebook page for more information.
+Check out the Porthcawl Christmas Day Swim Facebook page for more information.

 Tenby Boxing Day Swim